 Filter in JavaScript

-function in JavaScript is used to create a new array containing only the elements that pass a specific condition or test.
+The filter function in JavaScript is used to create a new array containing only the elements that pass a specific condition or test.
 It’s perfect for scenarios where you want to keep some items in an array and exclude others based on certain criteria.

 Basic Syntax of filter